acasmith/tiberius/README.md

 npm install
 ```

+Now we need your bot's token.
+Copy the token from the developer dashboard, and
+open botconfig.json from the project files.
+Set the value of "token" to your
+bots token.
+Make sure to wrap the value in "" quotes.

 To run the project, enter:
 ```
 node tiberius
 ```

 "Tiberius ready!" will be logged to the console on a successful launch.

+### Commands
+Please use !commands to see the full list of commands.